 - Single shot, breech loading shotguns, 10 gauge or smaller, having an exposed hammer, loaded with buckshot or slug.

-- Bow License is required of all persons hunting deer with archery gear during Archery Seasons.
-See licenses for exceptions and exemptions.
+- A Deer License or Senior License, whichever is appropriate, is required of all persons hunting deer with archery gear during Archery Seasons.
+Persons 17 and under must possess a Youth License.
+See License Information for exceptions and exemptions.

 - Possession or use any poisoned or drugged arrow or arrows with explosive tips.

 - Hunting deer with a bow having a draw weight less than 30 lbs.

 - Hunting with a bow or crossbow fitted with an infrared, laser sight, electrically operated sight or device specifically designed to enhance vision at night (does NOT include non-projecting red dot sights; RS 56:116.1.(b)(4)).

 - Hunting with dogs (All Archery Seasons are still hunt only).

 - Traditional bow, compound bow, crossbow, or any bow drawn, held or released by mechanical means.

 Either-sex deer may be taken in all areas open for deer hunting EXCEPT when a Bucks Only season is in progress.
 In such cases, archers must conform to the bucks only regulations.

 Oct.
 1-2, either-sex.

 Restricted to individuals with Physically Challenged Hunter Permit.
 Permit applications are available at regional LDWF offices.